moosylog/exchange_collectors/README.md

 Many APIs require a signature during authentication that is calculated based on an algorithm like SHA.
 This is a collection of Google App Script (GAS) functions for Signed / Private Requests to request a balance.

-These sample code snippets to list balances Authenticate to the API
+These sample code snippets authenticate to the API and will list your balance.
-Returns a Balance entry for each currency for which there is either a balance or an address.

 # Available